billyfarrell95/Crypto-Data/README.md

 # Crypto Data
- Search for, view, and save crypocurrency assets data
+ Search for, view, and save crypocurrencies data

  Built using data from CoinCap API 2.0: https://docs.coincap.io/